 Best Known For

-Harry Blackmun was the 98th U.S. Supreme Court Justice, known for his landmark ruling in the case of Roe v.
+Harry Blackmun was the 98th U.S. Supreme Court justice, known for his landmark ruling in Roe v.
 Wade.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Born on November 12, 1908, in Nashville, Illinois, Harry Blackmun forged a career in law and went on to become a U.S. Supreme Court justice in 1970.
 He authored the landmark Roe v.
 Wade decision, which guaranteed constitutional protection for a woman’s right to have an abortion, and was known for increasingly liberal rulings over time despite a conservative background.
 He died on March 4, 1999.

 "It seems that the decision whether a human being should live or die is so inherently subjective, rife with all of life's understandings, experiences, prejudices and passions, that it inevitably defies the rationality and consistency required by the Constitution."

 "In order to get beyond racism, we must first take account of race."

 "I probably agonize over cases more than I should and more than most of my colleagues do.
 I always have done that, and it's something I haven't been able to get over.
 But at the same time, once a decision has been made, I don't lose any sleep over it."

 Harry Andrew Blackmun was born on November 12, 1908, in Nashville, Illinois.
 During his childhood, Blackmun's family moved to St. Paul, Minnesota.
 His father worked as a hardware store manager at one point, while his mother was a musician, helping to bestow upon the young Blackmun a lifelong love of music.
 He also befriended Warren Burger, a schoolmate and fellow paperboy whom he would one day work with as a law professional.